July 23rd, 2024

 Panelists (in speaking order)

-Yasuyuki Sawada Presentation Slides (TBA)
+Yasuyuki Sawada Presentation Slides

 Professor at the Faculty of Economics, the University of Tokyo and Director of the university’s Center for Research and Education in Program Evaluation (CREPE)